Why Do You Need A Furnace Tune-Up?

 1. Inspect your home’s air filter

-Air filters can easily be overlooked, but their importance to your home’s furnace efficiency cannot be overstated.
-Dusty air filters can mean a host of comfort problems for homeowners, including:
+Air filters can easily be overlooked, but their importance to your home’s furnace efficiency cannot be overprovinced.
+Filthy air filters can cause a variety of comfort problems for homeowners, including:

 - working